kurtcunningham/kurtcunningham/_posts/2014-12-21-year-in-review.markdown

 #####What's To Come

-This coming year I personally want to continue to gain a deeper understanding of of SASS and responsible responsive design.
+This coming year I personally want to continue to gain a deeper understanding of of Sass and responsible responsive design.
 Along with Monique and LaunchPad Lab, I want to push our perception of web design to break the traditional mold the web is becoming.
 Too often I see the same design from site to site sans the pictures and colors.

 I am excited to watch my good friend Ryan get married to his lovely fiancée.
 I can't wait to see what Joey's crazy kids - Henry and Emma - do; not to mention what <a href="https://twitter.com/bacunnin" class="blue-link" target="_blank">Ben Cunningham's</a> awesome daughter Ellie will do this year.